 Does Ibogaine Cure Addiction?

 Whilst addiction can be treated, it cannot be cured or eradicated permanently.
-It is a well known fact that those that suffer with addiction, require abstinence from mood and mind altering drugs (excluding medical drugs with supervision where there is a genuine need) and intensive individualised psychological treatment and rehabilitation.
+It is a well-known fact that those that suffer from addiction, require abstinence from mood and mind-altering drugs (excluding medical drugs with supervision where there is a genuine need) and intensive individualised psychological treatment and rehabilitation.

 When it comes to treating addiction successfully, so that long term recovery and sobriety can be maintained, there is no quick fix.
-Please bare this in mind when considering so called “miracle cures” for addiction.
+Please bear this in mind when considering so-called “miracle cures” for addiction.

 Evidence-Based Treatment For Addiction

-At PCP we only apply evidence based addiction treatments through our alcohol and drug rehabilitation programmes.
+At PCP we only apply evidence-based addiction treatments through our alcohol and drug rehab programmes.
 We also only use approved medication for our alcohol and drug detoxes.